cosimoyi/MLSoccer/README.md

 The answer is yes.
 The Google Brain team has already developed an open-source reinforcement learning environment [Google Research Football](https://github.com/google-research/football).
 Reinforcement learning works best for scenarios where it is easy to define success but hard to find how to get there.
 In a soccer game, we can quickly determine success or not by looking at the scoreboard.
 And it is undoubtedly hard to find a way to score a goal.
 Unlike conventional soccer games, in which programmers define specific preset strategies for the computer-controlled players to play the game, reinforcement learning provides a soccer environment.
 It lets them learn the patterns by exploring the environment.

 The idea above sounds simple, but how to implement it is going to be challenging.
 Consequently, it is wise to break the seemingly impossible mission down into some more achievable smaller steps.
-Meanwhile, the Feynman Technique of learning suggests that when we want to develop a deep understanding of a topic, we can try to explain it in a straightforward, simple way to others.
+Meanwhile, the *Feynman Technique of Learning* suggests that when we want to develop a deep understanding of a topic, we can try to explain it in a straightforward, simple way to others.
 Therefore, creating this repository allows me to deepen my understanding of relative knowledge in Game Development (Unity) and Machine Learning (Deep Reinforcement Learning).
 I would also be glad if this repository helps others interested in both areas but struggled at these beginning steps.

 ## **Object Oriented Programming<a name="OOP"></a>**
 ### **Class and Object<a name="ClassAndObject"></a>**